Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A detailed comparison of the Kaplan and Barbri bar review courses

-For aspiring lawyers who have done their homework in comparing bar review courses, their research often leads to a decision between Kaplan and Barbri.
-Both are bar prep behemoths, offering live classes, comprehensive coursework, and a track record of success.
+For those who have done their homework in comparing bar review courses, their research often leads to a decision between Kaplan and Barbri.
+Both are bar prep giants, offering live classes, comprehensive coursework, and a track record of success.
 So how do you choose between these bar review courses when they are alike in so many ways?
 We take a close side-by-side look at the Kaplan and Barbri prep offerings in this in-depth guide and cover the most important decision points.

 Kaplan offers students two different course options to choose from: the Complete Bar Review and the Convenience Package.